Decline of woodland birds in the Mount Lofty Ranges

 Improving the capacity of citizen scientists will enhance the accuracy and credibility of woodland bird data and contribute to the established MLRWBMP.
 Citizen scientist training will have ongoing benefits for the MLRWBMP and beyond; it will enable upskilled individuals to train new citizen scientists in future years and improve the abilities of those who participate in other bird monitoring programs across South Australia.

-This project is funded by the Department for Environment and Water’s Environmental Citizen Science Large Grants
+This project is funded by the South Australian Government’s Citizen Science Fund

 Our project is supported by the Hills and Fleurieu Landscape Board and Green Adelaide, funded by the landscape levy, and Adelaide Hills Council.